Donald Trump Calls Amazon “Stupid,” Says U.S. Postal Service Is Online Retailer’s “Delivery Boy”

 These types of comments — along with the administration’s imposition of tariffs on imports coming from China, which have instigated a trade war with the nation he has accused of dumping and currency manipulation — have caused stock markets to plunge in recent weeks.
 The Dow Jones has dropped more than 600 points, a record, several times, and many other indices have also plummeted.

-Trump also claimed Amazon has continually cost the U.S. Post Office large sums of money by using it as their “Delivery Boy.”
+Trump also said Amazon has long, repeatedly cost the U.S. Post Office amounts of money by using it as their “Delivery Boy.”
 Several economic experts have refuted this claim and reportedly informed the president that he is wrong, although he remains steadfast in his belief on the issue.
 Experts have stated that the Postal Service does in fact make money from Amazon.

 I am right about Amazon costing the United States Post Office massive amounts of money for being their Delivery Boy.
 Amazon should pay these costs (plus) and not have them bourne by the American Taxpayer.
 Many billions of dollars.
 P.O. leaders don’t have a clue (or do they?)!